Paleoceanography

-Paleoceanography is the study of the history of the oceans in the geologic past with regard to circulation, chemistry, biology, geology and patterns of sedimentation and biological productivity.
+Paleoceanography is the study of the history of the oceans in the geologic past with regard to biology, chemistry, circulation, geology, and patterns of biological productivity and sedimentation.
 Paleoceanographic studies using environment models and different proxies enable the scientific community to assess the role of the oceanic processes in the global climate by the re-construction of past climate at various intervals.
 Paleoceanographic research is also intimately tied to paleoclimatology.

 Source and methods of information

 Paleoceanography makes use of so-called proxy methods as a way to infer information about the past state and evolution of the world's oceans.
 Several geochemical proxy tools include long-chain organic molecules (e.g. alkenones), stable and radioactive isotopes, and trace metals.
 Additionally, sediment cores rich with fossils and shells (tests) can also be useful; the field of paleoceanography is closely related to sedimentology and paleontology.

 Sea-surface temperature

 Sea-surface temperature (SST) records can be extracted from deep-sea sediment cores using oxygen isotope ratios and the ratio of magnesium to calcium (Mg/Ca) in shell secretions from plankton, from long-chain organic molecules such as alkenone, from tropical corals near the sea surface, and from mollusk shells.

 Oxygen isotope ratios (δ^{18}O) are useful in reconstructing SST because of the influence temperature has on the isotope ratio.
 Plankton take up oxygen in building their shells and will be less enriched in their δ^{18}O when formed in warmer waters, provided they are in thermodynamic equilibrium with the seawater.
 When these shells precipitate, they sink and form sediments on the ocean floor whose δ^{18}O can be used to infer past SSTs.
 Oxygen isotope ratios are not perfect proxies, however.
 The volume of ice trapped in continental ice sheets can have an impact of the δ^{18}O. Freshwater characterized by lower values of δ^{18}O becomes trapped in the continental ice sheets, so that during glacial periods seawater δ^{18}O is elevated and calcite shells formed during these times will have a larger δ^{18}O value.

 The substitution of magnesium in place of calcium in CaCO_{3} shells can be used as a proxy for the SST in which the shells formed.
 Mg/Ca ratios have several other influencing factors other than temperature, such as vital effects, shell-cleaning, and postmortem and post-depositional dissolution effects, to name a few.
 Other influences aside, Mg/Ca ratios have successfully quantified the tropical cooling that occurred during the last glacial period.

 Alkenones are long-chain, complex organic molecules produced by photosynthetic algae.
 They are temperature sensitive and can be extracted from marine sediments.
 Use of alkenones represents a more direct relationship between SST and algae and does not rely on knowing biotic and physical-chemical thermodynamic relationships needed in CaCO_{3} studies.
 Another advantage of using alkenones is that they are a product of photosynthesis, necessitating formation in the sunlight of the upper surface layers.
 As such, it better records near-surface SST.